jfmauro/criteria/README.md

 Filter a map with a criteria.
+The result is a List of Pair.